Frequently Asked Questions

-If you have a comment, complaint, suggestion, or compliment about our services , please email us at email@example.com or contact The Student Health Advisory Committee at firstname.lastname@example.org.
+If you have a comment, complaint, suggestion, or compliment about our services , please visit our Feedback page or contact the Student Health Advisory Committee at email@example.com.
 SHAC responds to all comments and suggestions.
 Each comment is then forwarded to the Director of the University Health Center (UHC) for appropriate action.
 If you have recently visited the UHC, we encourage you to participate in our Quality of Care survey by clicking here.

 - About the University Health Center

 - Frequently Asked Questions: Insurance